 - First, stop trying to fight it with discounts on multi-year deals.
 Discounting to get a three-year signature from a buyer who fundamentally wants flexibility just creates a customer who resents the commitment by month 18.
 You win the deal and lose the renewal.

 - Second, if you are going to offer shorter contracts, make sure your compensation structure reflects it.
-The ICONIQ data shows that AE comp is already shifting — Net New Recurring Revenue as a comp metric jumped 8 points in one year, from 25% of companies using it to 33%.
+The ICONIQ data shows that AE comp is already shifting.
+Net New Recurring Revenue as a comp metric jumped 8 points in one year, from 25% of companies using it to 33%.
 Net Dollar Retention as a comp metric rose 5 points.
 Your sales team needs to be rewarded for the quality of what they close, not just the TCV.
-A 12-month deal that expands 150% is worth more than a 3-year deal that churns at renewal.
+A 12-month deal that expands 150% is worth more than a 2-year deal that churns at renewal and where usage never scales.

-- Third, the answer to shorter contracts is a better post-sales motion, not a better sales motion.
+- Third, the answer to shorter contracts is better FDEs, better onboarding of agents, and a beter post-sales motion.
+Not a magically better sales motion.
 ICONIQ’s data shows that customer success-sourced pipeline wins at 52% — higher than sales (43%), channel (39%), or marketing (27%).
 When CS owns expansion, when customers can see ROI before the renewal conversation starts, the contract length at signature matters less.
 You earn the next commitment after the first one, not before.

 - Fourth, if you are building in a category where the competitive landscape is genuinely uncertain, be honest about it with your buyers.
 Buyers aren’t naive.
 Pretending you have certainty about where the market is going in three years, when you don’t, damages trust more than it helps close deals.
 The vendors winning right now are the ones making it easy to start, easy to expand, and easy to renew — not the ones trying to lock buyers into commitments they don’t want.